GraphingLib/GraphingLib/docs/handbook/figure.rst

 .. image:: images/sine.png

 The :py:meth:`~graphinglib.figure.Figure.display` method is used to show the figure on screen.
-It is also possible to use the :py:meth:`~graphinglib.figure.Figure.save_figure` method to save the figure to a specified path.
+It is also possible to use the :py:meth:`~graphinglib.figure.Figure.save` method to save the figure to a specified path.

 .. seealso::